 I had a great opportunity to travel with a group to India for two-weeks.
 I took quite a few pictures and kept a daily journal.
 The first half of our trip was near Srinagar, Kashmir.
 The second half of the trip we drove over NH-1, the Leh-Srinagar road, to Leh, Ladakh.

 I have adventured through a lot of North and South America but this was my first time experiencing Middle East and oriental culture.
 Kashmir is along the border of Pakistan and though it is under the rule of India, it is culturally and ethnically independent and more similar to Pakistan.
 Driving to Ladakh, I saw an interesting transition to people that more closely resemble Chinese.
-Over the last few years, Brandon has been to Osaka, Japan and Malaysia so he was able to prepare me somewhat for the changes from a Western lifestyle to an area heavily influenced by Islam.
+Over the last few years, Brandon has been to Japan and Malaysia so he was able to prepare me somewhat for the changes from a Western lifestyle to an area heavily influenced by Oriental culture and Islam.